cgi.lsp

 return: The string sent to standard out by CGI:set-cookie.

-This function should be called immedeately before closing the header with (print "Content-type: text/html\r\n\r\n"), which is typically the first statement in a CGI script written in newLISP after the (load "cgi.lsp") statement.
+This function should be called immedeately before closing the header with (print "Content-Type: text/html\r\n\r\n"), which is typically the first statement in a CGI script written in newLISP after the (module "cgi.lsp") statement.

-(load "cgi.lsp")
+(module "cgi.lsp")

 (CGI:set-cookie "password" "secret" "asite.com" "/somedir")

-(print "Content-type: text/html\r\n\r\n")
+(print "Content-Type: text/html\r\n\r\n")

 ...

-- § -
+§

 CGI:get-cookie